quiverjs/doc-old/core/08-component.md

 `quiver-component` parses each component definition and store its results in a `componentConfig` object.
 Different types of components are stored in different fields in the component config.
 The two most common component configs are the `quiverHandleableBuilders` and `quiverMiddlewares`.
 They are respectively used to store _component-managed handleable builders_ constructed from handler components, and _component-managed handleable middlewares_ constructed from middleware or filter components.

-Regardless of whether the handler types of the components are stream handler or HTTP handlers, the components are finally encapsulated into handleable builders or handleable middlewares by the component system.
+Regardless of whether the handler types of the components are stream handler or http handler, the components are finally encapsulated into handleable builders or handleable middlewares by the component system.
 This allow the component system to handler different handler types all using the same code with possible extension in future.
 The configured components are _managed_, so the component dependency is resolved on instantiation time when config is passed to the handler builder or middleware.

 The following pseudocode shows the equivalent actions quiver-component to manually create a managed handleable builder from the given component definition: